typicode/hotel/README.md

 If you are benefiting from hotel, you can support its development on [Patreon](https://patreon.com/typicode).

+You can view the list of Supporters here https://thanks.typicode.com.

 ## Video

 * [Starting apps with Hotel - Spacedojo Code Kata by Josh Owens](https://www.youtube.com/watch?v=BHW4tzctQ0k)